White House Down

 White House Down is a 2013 American political action thriller film directed by Roland Emmerich and written by James Vanderbilt.
+The film stars Channing Tatum, Jamie Foxx, Maggie Gyllenhaal, Jason Clarke, Richard Jenkins, Joey King, and James Woods.
 In the film, a divorced US Capitol Police officer attempts to rescue both his daughter and the President of the United States when a destructive terrorist assault occurs in the White House.
-The film stars Channing Tatum, Jamie Foxx, Maggie Gyllenhaal, Joey King, Jason Clarke, Richard Jenkins, and James Woods.

-Released on June 28, 2013, by Sony Pictures Releasing, White House Down received mixed reviews from critics toward the screenwriting and the clichéd storyline, although the performances and action sequences were praised.
-The film grossed over $205 million worldwide at the box office, against a budget of $150 million.
-White House Down was one of two films released in 2013 that dealt with a terrorist attack on the White House; the other, Olympus Has Fallen, was released three months earlier.
+Released on June 28, 2013, by Sony Pictures Releasing, White House Down received mixed reviews from critics, and grossed $205 million against a budget of $150M.
+White House Down was one of two 2013 films that entailed a terrorist attack on the White House; the other, Olympus Has Fallen, was released three months earlier.